mnieber/gen/genspec.md

-# The donationbox:project
+# The titan:project

-The donationbox:project /has a :src-dir that /stores files from the mnieber/test:git-repository.
+The titan:project /has a :src-dir that /stores files from the mnieber/test:git-repository.
 :It /has a frontend:service that is /configured in the frontend:layer.
 :It /has a backend:service that is /configured in the backend:layer.
 :It /uses a :vscode-project.

 ## The config:layer and stack:layer

-The donationbox:project /has a config:layer that /has a service:layer-group that /contains the stack:layer, frontend:layer and backend:layer.
+The titan:project /has a config:layer that /has a service:layer-group that /contains the stack:layer, frontend:layer and backend:layer.
 :It /has a :docker-compose and a dev:docker-compose file that are used to /run the frontend:service and backend:service.
 Both :docker-compose and dev:docker-compose are /configured by the stack:layer.